cruxfinity/GO/README.md

 # 💫 NOTE:
-This repo is still in updating phase, for better experience clone the repo to your local in a file and open that in obsidian.
+This repo is still in updating phase.
+For better experience clone the repo to your local in a file and open that in obsidian.